 - You can investigate information about the CCJs registered in the past six years online.

-- If there are many judgements piled up, then this is a red flag that confirms that the firm is facing financial difficulties.
-It may also indicate that the company has an unfortunate history of not paying invoices.
+- If many judgements pile up, this is a red flag confirming that the firm is facing financial difficulties.
+It may also indicate the company has an unfortunate history of not paying invoices.

-- You might be able to access CCJ information for individuals along with businesses.
+- You can access CCJ information for individuals along with businesses.

 Related: Your guide to getting paid on time as a small business.

 If you doubt the credibility of your customer, you can refuse to offer them any credit.
-It’s your choice to make in the end, however, to save time and effort you need to have a credit policy in place
+It’s your choice to make in the end; however, you must have a credit policy to save time and effort.

-We recommend having to set a minimum order size for a credit account to decide whether it’s worth offering credit to small customers or not.
+We recommend setting a minimum order size for a credit account to decide whether it’s worth offering credit to small customers.

-Similarly, it’s advisable to set a maximum limit for borrowers as well.
+Similarly, it’s also advisable to set a maximum limit for borrowers.
 When placing a maximum limit, take the following considerations into account: